rajkumar2804/vb_0574/README.md

 Warehouse
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 When all the models and packages are properly spawned.
-This is what the Gazebo environment look like:
+This is what the Gazebo environment should look like:
 ![Screenshot from 2021-03-26 12-35-32](https://user-images.githubusercontent.com/25104480/112604621-5e86b300-8e3c-11eb-8b54-a4d94f77908f.png)

 UR5#1 Arm